Expert Cat Care Advice

 Do Cats Dream?
 Unlocking the Secrets of the Feline Sleeping Mind

-Your cat is fast asleep on the sofa when suddenly their paws begin violently twitching, their tail heavily thumps, and they emit a tiny squeak.
+Your cat is fast asleep on the sofa when suddenly their paws begin twitching, their tail thumps, and they emit a tiny squeak.
 Do cats actually dream?
-Discover the astonishing science of feline REM sleep and exactly what they dream about.
+Discover the science of feline REM sleep and what they dream about.

 KittyCorner Team